These four core masculine virtues led me from hoping my wife would die in her sleep to creating YouTube videos about marriage together.

 When my search for “the one” started.

 She was a soft-spoken, beautiful woman with long hair and a siren’s voice.
-She often wore this anklet under her super sexy, panty-hosed clad legs, and I was smitten, even as a six-year-old.
-So much so that I’d want to come home from school and try to fall asleep so I could dream about her.
+She often wore this anklet under her super sexy, panty-hosed-clad legs, and I was smitten, even as a six-year-old so much so that I’d want to come home from school and try to fall asleep to dream about her.

 That’s the first time I can remember being enraptured and intoxicated by the feminine, and boy, was I hooked!